Qizbech Tughuzhuqo: Military service

-The Circassian revolution started in Shapsug when Kizbech was 18 years old.
-In this war, the peasants of Shapsug rebelled against their princes.
-Despite being a member of the prince class himself, Kizbech took the side of the peasants and was one of the few aristocratic figures that were accepted into the new social structure that came about following the revolution.

-After the revolution, Kizbech does not appear in any sources between 1796 and 1810.
-According to Circassian oral traditions, during this period Kizbech met with Hasan Pasha, the Ottoman governor of Anapa, and went on a pilgrimage to Mecca.
-He returned definitively in 1810 and began to appear again in written records.
+During Qizbech's youth, Jembulat Boletoqo was more influential.
+The Circassian revolution began in Shapsugia in the early 1790s.
+The conflict culminated in the Battle of Bziyiqo in 1796, when Qizbech was approximately 18 or 19 years old.
+While the war involved Shapsug peasants rebelling against the nobility, it is unclear as to which side Qizbech supported during the battle.
+He nearly lost his head during the battle but survived with a deep scar.
+After the revolution, Qizbech does not appear in written sources between 1796 and 1810.
+According to Circassian oral traditions, during this period Qizbech met with Hasan Pasha, the Ottoman governor of Anapa, and went on a pilgrimage to Mecca.
+After that, he stayed for a time in Egypt, where at some point he met Muhammad Ali of Egypt and served in the Egyptian army against the French invasion of Egypt and Syria.
+He returned to Circassia definitively in 1810 and began to appear again in written records.
 After this, he continued to fight for the Circassian army.
-In 1810, the Olginske Fortress was taken by the Circassian forces which Kizbech participated.
+In 1810, the Olginske Fortress was taken by the Circassian forces which Qizbech participated.
 He gained fame between 1810 and 1839, and almost all major Circassian raids on Russian fortifications during this period are associated with his name.

-Kizbech started his struggle once the Russo-Circassian War reached western Circassia.
+Qizbech started his struggle once the Russo-Circassian War reached western Circassia.
 Between the years 1810–1840, he stormed the Russian garrisons and settlements with a volley of attacks.
 His main rival was the Cossack ataman Maxim Vlasov.
 He rose to fame by defeating Vlasov in 1820.
 During Vlasov's period, the violence against Circassian villages reached such proportions that Tsar Alexander I removed him from office in July 1826.
 In 1821, he defeated a Russian campaign on the lands of Shapsug.
-In the June of the same year, Kizbech attacked the Alexandriyske Fortress with 1,000 men.
+In the June of the same year, Qizbech attacked the Alexandriyske Fortress with 1,000 men.
 In October 1822, he was wounded during the assault on the Yelizavetinskaya Fortress.
-The Circassians believed that Kizbech had met Khidr (Alebiy in Circassian).
+The Circassians believed that Qizbech had met a figure like Khidr (Alebiy in Circassian), Qizbech claimed Alebiy told him the outcome of battles beforehand; it is traditionally believed that he knew he would die before dying in his final battle.